izabela1337/BuildAPcWithVue/README.md

 # buildapcwithvue
-simple project aimed to simplyfy the process of choosing pc components while educating users
+simple project aimed to simplify the process of choosing pc components while educating users

 # TODO
 - Add modals for components in /introduction